Godwinn22/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# This is the readme file for my second project in the alx-low_lvel-programming.
+# This is the readme file for my second project in the alx-low_lvel-programming.ls